 - There are many types of PAHs.
 They have different sizes, shapes, compositions, and health effects.
-Visit the Oregon State University Superfund Research Center website for more information on PAHs.
+More information on PAHs: Oregon State University Superfund Research Center website

 Where are PAHs being monitored in Minnesota?

 After monitoring PAHs in rural and urban locations, the MPCA determined that it would be important to monitor these pollutants at facilities with higher estimated PAH emissions.
 The two priority facility types were shingle manufacturers and petroleum refineries.
-This monitoring began in July of 2016, utilizes similar methodologies as the EPA Grant Funded PAH Monitoring, and the data and monitoring locations can be found using this interactive tool.
+This monitoring began in July 2016 and utilizes similar methodologies as the EPA Grant Funded PAH Monitoring; data and monitoring locations can be found using this interactive tool.